ent/ent/doc/website/blog/2021-09-10-openapi-generator.md

 ### Generating an OAS-implementing server

-I promised you in the beginning we'd create a server behaving as described in the OAS. `elk` makes this easy, all you have to do is calling `elk.GenerateHandlers()` when creating the extension:
+I promised you in the beginning we'd create a server behaving as described in the OAS. `elk` makes this easy, all you have to do is call `elk.GenerateHandlers()` when you configure the extension:

 ```diff title="ent/entc.go"
 [...]